ianmcgregor1/UMass-Campus-Navigator/README.md

 ```

 ## Running Tests ##
-- `npm test` launches the test runner in the interactive watch mode
-   - See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+`npm run test` is utilized to run test cases for this project

 - `npm run test:backend` runs Jest mock tests on the backend of the project.
+3 test suites are used for locations, routes, and users